Skip to Content

 Who is required to do evaluations?

-• Evaluations for all regular staff are required.
+• Evaluations are required for all regular staff hired on or before October 1st.
 Evaluations for contractual staff are optional.

-• Faculty members have completed a separate evaluation process and should not duplicate efforts by following the guidelines on this page.
-Please reach out to your Dean with any questions regarding faculty evaluations.
+• Faculty members have a separate evaluation process from staff.
+Faculty members should reach out to their department chair with any questions regarding faculty evaluations.

 What is the review period?